 This classic apple pie recipe from the Food Network recommends Golden Delicious apples.

 Jonathan apples make for a flavourful, tender apple pie filling.
-These heirloom apples from New York have a rich, complex, tart flavour that becomes sweeter when baked.
+These heirloom apples from New York have a rich, complex, tart flavor that becomes sweeter when baked.
 Because they are quite tart, Jonathan Apples are often mixed with sweeter varieties in filling recipes.

-Idared apples are a tart cooking apple with a nice firm texture in apple pies.
-These pretty red apples were developed at the University of Idaho as a cross between the Jonathan and Wagener (another American heritage baking apple).
+Idared apples are tart cooking apples with a nice firm texture in apple pies.
+These pretty red apples were developed at the University of Idaho as a cross between Jonathan and Wagener (another American heritage baking apple).
 Idared apples have a firmer/coarser texture than Jonathan, making them great in rustic recipes or pies with firmer apple chunks.

 This Easy Homemade Apple Pie recipe from Little Sweet Baker recommends Idared apples, as well as a handful of other stellar pie varieties.

 Newtown Pippin is a tart American heirloom baking apple.
-Its firm, crisp texture is perfect for apple pie, particularly when the fruit is freshly picked and the peel is a pale green colour.
+Its firm, crisp texture is perfect for apple pie, particularly when the fruit is freshly picked and the peel is a pale green color.
 The Newtown Pippin is a fragrant, old-fashioned type with a true apple taste.
-Newtown Pippin apples can be a bit hard to find, but you can always grow your own Newtown Pippin apple tree!

-Envy apples are a new club apple from New Zealand that are very well suited to apple pie.
-Envy apples were bred from the Gala and Braeburn, and combine a rich sweet-tart flavour with a crisp and juicy texture.
+Envy Apple is a new club apple from New Zealand that is very well suited to apple pie.
+Envy apples were bred from the Gala and Braeburn, and combined a rich sweet-tart flavor with a crisp and juicy texture.
 They also have a pretty red peel that works well in tarts and other recipes where the peel may be left on.

 Here’s an Envy Apple Pie recipe from The Pie Shoppe in Vancouver, Canada.

-Jazz apples are an established sweet-tart club apple that have proven to be dependable apple pie apples.
-Another Gala-Braeburn cross from New Zealand, they stay firm in pie filling while having a rich depth of flavour.
-Like Envy, this is a managed variety and is only available from select retailers.
+Jazz Apples are an established sweet-tart club apple that has proven to be dependable apple pie apples.
+Another Gala-Braeburn cross from New Zealand, these apples stay firm in pie filling while having a rich depth of flavor.
+Like Envy, Jazz is a managed “club” variety and is only available from select retailers.

 Here’s a Spiced Apple Pie recipe from Jazz Apples.

-Pink Lady apples are a leading brand-name club apple that work very well in apple pie filling.
+Pink Lady apples are a leading brand-name club apple that works very well in apple pie filling.
 They have just the right amount of citrusy acidity to hold their shape when cooked, remaining sweet and firm.
 Developed in Australia, Pink Lady apples are the best apples of the Cripps Pink variety grown by licensed growers.
-Worldwide orchards make these beauties available year round.
+Worldwide orchards make these beauties available year-round.

 Here is a recipe for Ultimate Apple Pie from Pink Lady apples.